About

 Recent essays include: “Women, Pianos, and Virtuosity” in The Cambridge Companion to Women Composers (2024); “Franz Schubert, Death, and the Gothic” in Schubert’s Piano (2024); and “Diaries and Letters” in The Oxford Handbook of Musical Biography and Life-Writing (forthcoming).

-I have taught across the spectrum of music studies: from the inaugural Foundation Year at Lady Margaret Hall, Oxford (now a university-wide scheme that prepares students from underrepresented backgrounds for higher education), through undergraduate and postgraduate seminars and supervision at Oxford, Maynooth University, and the University of California, Irvine.
-I serve on several PhD committees and welcome enquiries from potential mentees (both postgraduate and postdoctoral).
+I have taught across the spectrum of Higher Education: from the inaugural Foundation Year at Lady Margaret Hall, Oxford (a bridging program for students from underrepresented backgrounds), through undergraduate and postgraduate seminars and supervision at Oxford, Maynooth University, Ireland, and the University of California, Irvine.
+I am an active mentor, from undergraduate to PhD projects, and welcome enquiries from prospective mentees.